Jordan094/Sunderland-Supporters-Quiz/README.md

 * **Email Contact Button** Expectation: Font-awesome Icon in white.
 Displayed on right side of screen, hyperlink to send an email, displays in Red when hovered over.
 Result: Passed all tests.

 * **Share Button** Expectation: Font-awesome Icon in white.
 Displayed on right side of screen, when pressed a copies URL to clipboard and a java popup alerts the user what has happened, displays in Red when hovered over.
 Result: Passed all tests.

+### Mute Button

+Expectation: Present always inside of the game container.
+Small button that is read and has a volume loud icon when sound is on and when pressed sound to be disabled, the button the change to grey and the icon to change to a mute icon.
+Result: Passed all tests.

 ## Game Testing